Pac-Man 2: The New Adventures

 - Minecart Madness: There's an entire level that's this.
 You have to use your slingshot to save Pac-Man from the various hurdles and hazards.

 - Power-Up: The Power Pellet is in this game.
 Oddly, the pellet turns him into Super Pac-Man.
 Unlike his usual maze-based outings, here the ghosts will flee after Super Pac-Man chomps them and won't return to trouble you while you're on that particular screen.

-- What the Hell, Player?: Pac-Man becomes less cooperative the more you abuse him.
+- Pac-Man becomes less cooperative the more you abuse him.
 He'll actually start yelling directly at the player if made angry enough.

 - Making Lucy cry by shooting her counts as a death and plays the losing jingle while Pac-Man chews you out and angrily glares at you.
 Similarly, shooting some kids in the city would also make Pac-Man very angrily yell at you, although it doesn't count as a death in this case.